opentraveldata/quality-assurance/README.md

     referenced by OPTD but not by IATA
   + `results/optd-qa-por-it-not-optd.csv`, exhibiting the POR
     referenced by IATA but not by OPTD
+  + `results/optd-qa-por-it-no-valid-in-optd.csv`, exhibiting the POR
+    referenced by IATA but no longer valid in OPTD

 * Note that if a CSV file has a single row, it is the header.
 So, it can be considered as empty.